Washington State Fair

 The Washington State Fair, formerly the Puyallup Fair, is the largest single attraction held annually in the U.S. state of Washington.
 It continually ranks in the top ten largest fairs in the United States and includes agricultural and pastoral displays and shows, amusement rides, and concert series.
-The Washington State Fair hosts two annual events: the 21-day Washington State Fair in September, and the four-day Washington State Spring Fair in April.
+The Washington State Fair hosts two annual events: the 21-day Washington State Fair in September, and the four-day two weekend Washington State Spring Fair in April.
+The land and facilities are also leased to independent events and conventions throughout the year.

 Situated in the city of Puyallup, 35 mi south of Seattle and 10 mi east of Tacoma near Mount Rainier, the fairgrounds cover an area of 160 acre with buildings and land valued at more than $54 million.
 The facilities are available for rent throughout the year, making the grounds a valuable community resource.
 They also host various seasonal festivals such as the Victorian Country Christmas, as well as races, concerts, car shows, and sporting expositions, including the International Sportsman's Exposition.
 The site employs 55 year-round staff members.
 Over 7,500 employees are hired each September during the Fair.

+According to event organizers, 912,000 visitors attended the fair in 2024.